athesing-point/gsap-animations/README.md

 ```

 Note: While using @latest is convenient for development, we recommend pinning to a specific version (commit hash) in production for stability.

+## Bonus: CSS-Only Animations

+For hero sections and above-the-fold content where immediate animation is critical, we provide CSS-only alternatives that don't depend on JavaScript loading.
+These animations start immediately without any processing delays.

+See the README in the `/css-only` folder for implementation details and usage instructions.